-The following is a collection of the butterflies that I have seen and photographed to date, in the provinces of Cadíz, neighbouring Malaga and Gibraltar; I will update the list as my collection grows and/or I take better pictures: all of the photographs used are my own and I have added the dates and location/s in which I took them.
-I’m still a learner in this field myself and frequently have to research identifications, particularly where I’ve found similar species together or I’ve photographed brown females of the ‘blues’, and I still have several photographs that I’m not sure about, so have not included yet.
+The following is my personal collection of the butterflies I’ve seen and photographed to date in the provinces of Cadíz, neighbouring Malaga and Gibraltar; I will update the list as my collection grows and/or I take better pictures.
+All of the photographs used are my own and I have added the months and locations in which I took them.
 If anyone spots a mis-identification or can help id those I cannot, please let me know.

-I have listed the butterflies by the families they belong to and pretty much in the order in which they appear in my id guide.
+I have listed the butterflies by the families they belong to.
 I haven’t gone into elaborate detail on the written descriptions as I’m sure most people who have a deeper level of interest would rather read it in a book written by someone who is an expert on their subject.
 I have concentrated instead in providing clear, good-sized pictures and on presenting the overall impressions and names of the butterflies.
 I have named LHPs (larval host plants) where possible, as their presence is often a good indication of where you may find the adult insects and in some cases may aid identification, (provided you recognise the plants of course.)

 I have recorded my own observations on behaviour, appearance etc., but much of the information, especially with regard to distribution etc. is taken from my current butterfly ‘bible’, the Photographic Guide to the Butterflies of Britain & Europe by Tom Tolman.
 I have also found my ‘pocket’ Collins guide, Butterflies and Moths of Britain & Europe by H.Hofmann & T.Marktanner very handy too as it has good clear photographs.